1234567Yang/TheGoguardianAppBypass/README.md

 The first solution to bypass "TheGoguardianApp.exe".

 # Steps
-## Download a non-chromium kernel browser that can not "be managed by your organization"(ex.
+## Download a browser that can not "be managed by your organization"(ex.
 Firefox, Arc browser)
 * Download the installer
   * If the download is blocked, please use this repository: https://github.com/1234567Yang/cf-proxy-ex
 * Install